cfss-sp20/hw01/README.md

-# hw01

 # My Autobiography

 My name is Tatiana Hernández and I am from Ohio.
 Currently, I am a graduate student in the MAPSS program.
-Some of my current research interests include:
+Some of my research interests include:

-* Central American emigration
+* **Central American** emigration
 * state criminalization of deportees
 * public *perceptions* of violence and punitive anticrime measures